 An excellent matt finish introduces some character to the ring through the addition of fine, striated lines that run across the grain of the metal.
 There is no texture to this finish.
 This means that although you would be able to see the striation, you would not be able to feel them when running your fingers across the ring.
 The elegant matt finish gives the ring a misty look.

 Coarse Matt finish

 If the fine matt finish is not up to your requirements when it comes to the texture, a coarse matt finish gives you additional texture.
 At the same time, the finish cannot always be felt by running fingers over the surface of the ring.
 The coarse matt finish bears more definite signs of embellishment.

-This finish does an incredible job and disguising scratches on its surface.
-You can get away without taking it in for upkeep.
+This finish does an incredible job and you can get away without taking it in for upkeep.
 For the most part, you should be able to do it yourself.

 The use of a tiny hammer is another way to add character to the finish of a ring.
 It gives it a dented surface that is somewhat similar to that of a golf ball.
 The dents, in this case, are much smaller, which makes them less apparent from a distance.

 This is the type of finish that would endear you to a golf lover.
 The hammered finish is perfect for those that are after a ring that does not require much aftercare and upkeep.
 The dents created by the hammer well disguise scratches.
 These dents will not disappear due to polishing.

 The sandblast finish is achieved by hitting the heated surface of the ring with sand at high pressure.
 This delivered a textured effect on the surface of the ring.
 To the naked eye, the ring bears a finish with various bumps that are uneven.
 If you run your fingers on the surface of the ring, you will be able to feel the effect of this finish.

 This is a finish that is entirely on the surface of the ring.
 It does not run deep.
 As a result, it will need an annual visit to the jeweller to keep it in top shape.